 Where a common Outstation is being utilised for the Import and Export Energy, the Primary Supplier shall ensure that there are no technical issues where different HHDCs collect from the same Outstation.

-Where a single Metering Equipment is measuring the Import and Export Energy, the Primary Supplier shall appoint the same MOA.
+[MEM]

 For a pseudo MSID, energisation will be a logical not a physical process.